baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Image.md

 formats are NinePatch (`.9.png`), `.png`, `.jpg`, `.jpeg`, `.gif`, `.bmp`, `.bmpf`, and `.svg`.

-iOS's UIKit provides `resizableImageWithCapInsets:` to make an UIImage a scalable image.
+iOS's UIKit provides `resizableImageWithCapInsets:` to make an UIImage a patch scalable image.
 The `capInset` argument is used to specify the regions (distance inset from the edges) which will not scale (or scale in only one direction) when the image is stretched to fill it's parent view.
 Similarly, Android provides